codergma/read_doc/docs/tutorial.rst

 Create Schema
 ------------------------
-Then create a schema for document.
+First, create a schema for documents.

 .. code-block:: python